nathco/Export-More/README.md

 3. Locate the `GIFX` file in the bundle and double-click ( only if plugin fails after install )

 ## GIF: Animated
-Create your content on a sequence of artboards using a `Frame 01`, `Frame 02`, `Frame 03` naming convention.
+Create your content on a sequence of artboards using a `XXX 01`, `XXX 02`, `XXX 03` naming convention, where "XXX" is the artboard name.
 Each artboard acts as an animation keyframe and will play sequentially according to the naming structure.
-When ready, navigate to `Plugins ▸ Export More ▸ Artboards to GIF ` and select a playback method and frame animation delay ( see options below ).
+When ready, navigate to `Plugins ▸ Export More ▸ Artboards to GIF ` and select a playback method and frame animation rate ( see options below ).
 The file will export to the directory of your choosing.

 **Playback Options**
-`Play animation forever`
-`Play animation once`
+`Default: play animation once`
+`Loop: play animation forever`

-**Frame Delay Options**
+**Frame Rate Options**
-`100 ms` `00.1 sec`
-`200 ms` `00.2 sec`
-`500 ms` `00.5 sec`
-`1000 ms` `1.0 sec`
-`2000 ms` `2.0 sec`
-`5000 ms` `5.0 sec`
 `No Delay`
+`100ms, 200ms, 300ms, 400ms, 500ms, 600ms, 700ms, 800ms, 900ms`
+`1000ms, 1500ms, 2000ms, 3000ms, 4000ms, 5000ms`

 **Usage Notes**
 If you notice issues with transparency and / or antialiasing, try adding a solid background color to the artboard.
 You can prevent individual artboards from exporting by appending `Lock` to the name.
-Frame delay options can be modified by editing the plugin files.
+Frame rate options can be modified by editing the plugin files.

 ## ICNS: Automatically
 Create your icon on a single `1024x1024` sized artboard.
 When ready, navigate to `Plugins ▸ Export More ▸ Artboards to ICNS ` and select `Automatically` from the dropdown menu.
 The file will export to the directory of your choosing.